CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/certificate.md

 cat certs/ca.cert.pem >> intermediate/certs/admin.chain.cert.pem
 ```

-3. Import the CA certificate into the device with a new trustpoint.
-For this example, gnmi-root is used but it can have any name.
-Use the content of the root certificate only in certs/ca.cert.pem, no chains or intermediate cert are required
+### Import the CA certificate

+For this example, gnmi-root is used as trustpoint name but it can have any name.
+Use the content of the root certificate only (certs/ca.cert.pem) - no chains or intermediate certs are required

 ```
 nx9300v_01# configure